malahx/QuickMods/QuickMute/README.md

 #### Changelog

+v1.22 - 2017.01.14
+* Fix: Corrected the error with LanguageAPI and unloaded plugins.

 v1.21 - 2016.12.09
 * Fix: Corrected the multi instancing,
 * Fix: Corrected the wrong sound level after a mute on VAB/SPH,